lenskit.data.Vocabulary#

 nums – The numbers (indices) for of terms to retrieve.
 If

-, returns all terms.- Returns:
+None, returns all terms.- Returns:

 The terms corresponding to the specified numbers, or the full array of terms (in order) if

-- ids(nums: list[int] | ndarray[tuple[Any, ...], dtype[integer]] | Series | None = None, *, format: Literal['numpy'] = 'numpy') ndarray[tuple[int], dtype[integer[Any] | str_ | bytes_ | object_]] #
+- ids(nums: list[int] | ndarray[tuple[Any, ...], dtype[integer]] | Series | None = None, *, format: Literal['numpy'] = 'numpy') ndarray[tuple[int], dtype[integer[Any] | str_ | bytes_ | object_]]#

 - ids(nums: list[int] | ndarray[tuple[Any, ...], dtype[integer]] | Series | None = None, *, format: Literal['arrow']) Array